nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 # Lifespan Machine on a Raspberry Pi

-This document was written by [Olivier Martin](mailto:oliviermfmartin@gmail.com) in 2018 using Raspberry Pi Model B+, Raspbian 4.14 and the Lifespan Machine 2.0.3.
+This document was written by [Olivier Martin](mailto:olivier.martin@crg.cat) in January 2021 using Raspberry Pi Model 4B+ and Raspberry Pi OS.

 ## Introduction